IVOXCOIN/development/README.md

 # iVOXIS
-ERC 20 Token iVOX its verify on the Ethereum Net our proyect its start a new Token Proyect to development of Blockchain tecnology in Tokens, Wallets, Apps and invesrment center, with the team work we going to do development searching in miners hardware. making cheaper and sustentable minning harware proyects.
+ERC 20 Token iVOX its verify Token on the Etherers.io Web and our first step in the road.

+Our proyect start a in new Token Proyect to development of Blockchain tecnology in Tokens, Wallets, Apps and the iVOX invesment center, iVOX team work to development searching in minners hardware. making cheaper and sustentable minning harware proyects.